-It is essential to emphasize that the knowledge connectivity graph represents the list of processes that each process initially knows in the system, \textbf{not its network connectivity}.
-Indeed, the network connectivity can be represented by a complete graph as there is a reliable point-to-point channel between any two processes, according to the system model.
-In further detail, when a process $i$ initially knows another process $j$, i.e., there is a directed link from $i$ to $j$ in the knowledge connectivity graph, process $i$ can send messages to $j$ from the beginning of the execution.
-However, when $j \notin \mathit{PD}_i$, process~$i$ first requires to discover $j$ through the processes it knows, and only after that it can directly communicate with $j$ using the reliable point-to-point channel between them.
+As stated before, the system's knowledge connectivity graph might differ from its communication network.
+In further detail, in the BFT-CUP model, the communication network is assumed to be a complete graph as there is a reliable point-to-point channel between any two processes, according to the system model.
+However, the knowledge connectivity graph is not necessarily a complete graph (e.g., see Fig.~\ref{fig:osrExamples}).
+When $j \in \mathit{PD}_i$, process $i$ can send messages to $j$ from the beginning of the execution.
+However, when $j \notin \mathit{PD}_i$, process~$i$ first needs to discover $j$ through the processes it knows, and only after that it can directly communicate with~$j$.